liquibase/liquibase-contribute-site/docs/extensions-integrations/extensions-overview/upgrade-guides/lb-4.23-upgrade-guide.md

     1. IF `isDatabaseChecksumsCompatible` returns true and there are NO unrun changesets, it means the database is up-to-date.
 It won't update the checksums even if they are from a previous version and will exit.
     2. IF `isDatabaseChecksumsCompatible` returns true, and there are unrun changesets, then update will upgrade old checksums versions (if any) and execute the unrun ones as usual.
     3. IF `isDatabaseChecksumsCompatible` returns false, then update will upgrade old checksums versions (if there are any) and execute the unrun ones (if there are any) as usual.
-    4. On core this is done in the `StandardChangelogService.init()` method (select all md5 checksums from null, if any of them is not `latest().getVersion()`, we set the flag and then return it on the method call later on:
+    4. For Liquibase Core this is done in the `StandardChangelogService.init()` method (select all md5 checksums from null, if any of them is not `latest().getVersion()`, we set the flag and then return it on the method call later on:
 ```
 SqlStatement databaseChangeLogStatement =
     new SelectFromDatabaseChangeLogStatement(